Barbering Schools in Arizona

 To practice as a barber in the state of Arizona, it is necessary to attend a school of barbering and become licensed as a barber.
 You will need to complete 1500 hours of schooling at an accredited institution.

-According to O*Net statistics, the median salary for barbers in the state of Arizona was $27,900 in 2013, compared to a median of $25,000 across the United States.
-Of course, many barbers, particularly those who own their own shops, can earn much more than this (www.onetonline.org/link/summary/39-5100.00).
-Projected growth for this field is estimated to be between 8% and 14% between 2012 and 2022, making this an attractive career possibility.
+According to the Bureau of Labor Statistics, the median salary for barbers in the state of Arizona was $24,760 in 2020.
+Of course, many barbers, particularly those who own their own shops, can earn much more than this.
+Projected growth for this field is estimated to be about 6% between 2018 and 2028, making this an attractive career possibility (O*NET, 2021).
 If you have an area of specialty, such as hair coloring or placement of hair pieces, you may be able to earn a higher salary as well.

 Most barbers work full time, although scheduling flexibility is a plus with this career direction, and working part time is also a possibility.
 Evening and weekend hours are very common, because barbers must accommodate the schedules of their clientele.
 Typically, a barber working at a shop sees a number of clients during a workday and performs various services, focused mostly on hair cutting and styling, and shaving and styling facial hair.
 They should enjoy the company of other people, particularly men, and like talking with people about a range of subjects.
 Being a good listener is an important skill for those in this profession.
 If you choose to open your own shop, you will have all the elements of running a business in addition to barbering skills: handling finances, interviewing and hiring personnel, ordering supplies, making sure your shop is adequately staffed each day, handling issues as they arise, and others.

 Contact the Arizona State Board of Barbering